sherazahmad634/embeddings-mental-health-triage/README.md

 Both backends produce a `classifier.joblib` with the same shape, so `app.py` runs against either one without modification.

-## Deployment

-- `deploy/HUGGINGFACE.md` — push the dataset, the classifier bundle, and the Gradio Space.
-- `deploy/GITHUB.md` — initialise the repo and push it to GitHub.

-## Ethics & safety notes

-- All training data is synthetic.
-No real user messages were collected.
-- Crisis-tier templates are generic and non-instructional, written to describe *the need for help* rather than any operational detail.
-- The Gradio app shows a crisis-resources banner on **every** request, not only when the classifier predicts "crisis", so a model error cannot suppress emergency contacts.
-- The model is small and shallow on purpose: its decisions are inspectable, and it is not held out as a substitute for clinical judgement.

-## License

 MIT for the code, [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) for the dataset.